Judgment Condition-Event Judgment Component

 Turn on the Limit Attributes switch and configure the required event attributes.

-You can click Add Attribute to add an attribute condition.
-Multiple attribute conditions support the AND OR OR operation.
-You can click the corresponding text on the right side of a condition to switch between them.
+Click Add Attribute to add an attribute condition.
+Multiple attribute conditions support the AND or OR operation.
+Click the operator text on the right side of a condition to switch between them.

 Limit times

-Supports the setting that the same user needs to meet the event and property requirements multiple times.
+Require the same user to meet the event and property conditions a specified number of times.

 Turn on the Limit Times switch and enter the number of times.